DaveVoorhis/Rel/_Deployment/README.txt

 Rel -- An implementation of Date and Darwen's Tutorial D.

+== If you are upgrading from a previous version of Rel, please == == see IMPORTANT INSTRUCTIONS FOR UPGRADING, below. ==

+*** GETTING STARTED ***

+** To run Rel, open the Rel folder or directory and run the Rel executable.
+It's normally shown with a Rel icon.

+** To run the stand-alone command-line Rel language interpreter from your operating system command-line, go to the Rel folder or directory and run:

+   RelDBMS

+** The stand-alone command-line Rel language interpreter provides various options.
+To see these, type:

+   RelDBMS -?

+** To run the stand-alone Rel DBMS server from the command line:

+   RelDBMSServer

+** The stand-alone Rel DBMS server provides various options.
+To see these, type:

+   RelDBMSServer -?

 NOTE: As of version 1.0.12, the standalone Rel DBMS requires Oracle
       Java version 1.8.x (also known as Java 8) or a higher version, or a compatible equivalent.
-The full Rel distribution -- including the graphical user interface (aka "DBrowser") -- includes Java, so there's normally no need to download Java.
-However, the first time you run Rel on Mac OS X, you may be asked to install Java 1.6, which (oddly) is not actually used by Rel, but is required in order to run it.
+The full Rel distribution -- including the graphical user interface (aka "DBrowser") -- includes Java, so there's usually no need to download Java.
+However, the first time you run Rel on Mac OS X, you may be asked to install Java 1.6, which (oddly) is not actually used by Rel, but is apparently required in order to launch it.

 *** IMPORTANT INSTRUCTIONS FOR UPGRADING: ***

+== If you are upgrading from a previous version of Rel, please == == pay attention to the following! ==

 1. You *MUST* back up your database *BEFORE* you install an upgrade!